torchipeppo/p3-clock-for-cinnamon/files/p3-clock@torchipeppo/po/README.md

 ## Coherence with Cinnamon

-A few messages also appear in default applets, desklets and settinsg widgets in Cinnamon.
-It may be best for these translations to align with Cinnamon's for the sake of coherence, if possible.
+A few messages also appear in default applets, desklets and settings widgets in Cinnamon, and thus already have "upstream" translations.
+It may be best for the translations in this desklet to align with Cinnamon's for the sake of coherence, if possible.

 ### "Date and Time Settings"